 Learning Resource System

 The School library houses more than 1,200 books and periodicals on a wide variety of maritime subjects.
-It is open during school hours and after school two days a week.
 Students also receive library cards for the regional library system which includes two special maritime collections.
 Students can access the web and personal email accounts through the Schools free Wi-Fi and computer workstations at regional libraries.
 Learn more on the web page School Library.

 Cancellation, termination and refund policies